The congruence subgroup property for $Aut F_2$: A group-theoretic proof of Asada's theorem: Explicit construction

 \section{Explicit construction}

-In this section, we will recast the proof of the Main Theorem so as to make it dependent only on operations with finite quotients of free groups rather than with free profinite groups.
+In this section, we will recast the proof of the Main Theorem in a way that involves only finite quotients of free groups rather than free profinite groups.
 This leads to an explicit procedure enabling one to construct, for a given finite index normal subgroup $N$ of $\Gamma = \Aut F$ containing $\Int F$ (where $F$ is, as above, the free group on two generators, $x$ and $y$), a finite index normal subgroup $K$ of $F$ such that $\Gamma[K] \subset N.$

 Let $SL'_2(\Z)$ denote the subgroup of $SL_2(\Z)$ (freely) generated by $\left( \right)$ and $\left( \right)$ (we recall that $[SL_2(\Z) : SL'_2(\Z)] = 12$), and let $\mathrm{Aut}'\: F$ be the preimage of $SL'_2(\Z)$ under the canonical homomorphism $\Aut F \stackrel{\theta}{\longrightarrow} GL_2(\Z).$ Then replacing $N$ with the normal subgroup $N \cap \mathrm{Aut}'\: F$ which contains $\Int F$ and whose index in $\Gamma$ divides $12[\Gamma : N],$ we can assume that $\Int F \subset N \subset \mathrm{Aut}'\: F.$ \begin{thm} Let $N$ be a finite index normal subgroup of $\Gamma$ such that $\Int F \subset N \subset \mathrm{Aut}'\: F,$ and let $n = [\mathrm{Aut}'\: F : N].$ Pick two distinct odd primes $p , q \nmid n,$ and set $m = n \cdot p^{n+1}.$ Then there exist an explicitly constructed normal subgroup $K \subset F$ of index dividing $144m^4 \cdot q^{36m^4 + 1}$ such that $\Gamma[K] \subset N.$ \end{thm} \begin{proof} We will freely use the notations introduced in the previous sections; in particular, $\nu_0 \colon \Phi \to \Aut F$ will denote the homomorphism given by $a \mapsto \alpha,$ $b \mapsto \beta.$ We notice that $\theta \circ \nu_0$ is an isomorphism between $\Phi$ and $SL'_2(\Z);$ in particular, $\nu_0$ is injective and